 Typhoon Hagupit has struck the Philippines, making landfall in Eastern Samar, pummelling the coastal communities with 210km/h winds.
 Oxfam is ready to dispatch teams to assess and respond to the greatest needs.

 Oxfam is closely watching Typhoon Hagupit and has contingency stocks and staff on standby, as the Philippines prepares for the storm to make landfall this weekend.

 Many Syrian refugees living outside camps across countries in the region are losing out on the help they desperately need, according to five international aid agencies today.

 In response to the Mali Presidential election Oxfam's Country Director of Mali Mohamed Coulibaly said:

-At any given time, our teams are responding to an average of 50 emergencies worldwide.
+At any given time, we are responding to over 30 emergency situations.

 In areas of northern Mali the price of food and fuel is rocketing as supplies start to dry up after looting following recent military operations, and with traders who have fled the area failing to return amid growing numbers of reports of reprisal attacks.

 International agency Oxfam appealed to the UK government to ensure that training on international humanitarian and human rights law is prioritized in its dispatch of military advisors to Mali.

 Latest estimates indicate that household food stocks in and around Gao will only last few weeks.

 Despite being tagged as a super typhoon, the damages and destruction caused by typhoon Pablo (international name: Bopha) was not as severe compared to last year’s tropical storm Sendong which affected similar areas.